-The Consolidated Financial Statements of the Company are prepared in accordance with International Financial Reporting Standards ("IFRS"), pursuant to Article 120, Paragraph 1 of the Rules of Corporate Accounting.
+The Consolidated Financial Statements of the Company are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS"), pursuant to Article 120, Paragraph 1 of the Rules of Corporate Accounting.
 Certain disclosure items required by IFRS are omitted pursuant to the latter part of the same paragraph.